Bonnie and Clyde (film): Plot

 Bonnie wants to visit her family in Texas and give them part of the heist funds, to which Clyde reluctantly acquiesces despite the risk.
-The gang is caught off guard by an ambush by law enforcement overnight, resulting in many casualties.
+An ambush by law enforcement overnight catches the gang off guard, resulting in numerous casualties.
 Buck is mortally wounded by a shot to his head, and Blanche is injured in one eye, losing sight in it.
 Bonnie, Clyde, and C.W. barely escape alive, while Blanche falls into police custody.
 Hamer then tricks her into revealing C.W.'s name (until then he was only an "unidentified suspect").

-C.W. takes the wounded Bonnie and Clyde to hide out at the house of his father Ivan, who thinks the couple have corrupted his son (as evidenced by an ornate tattoo Bonnie convinced C.W. to get).
+C.W. takes the wounded Bonnie and Clyde to hide out at the house of his father, Ivan, who thinks the couple has corrupted his son (as evidenced by an ornate tattoo Bonnie convinced C.W. to get).
 The elder Moss makes a deal with Hamer: in exchange for mercy for C.W., he sets a trap for the outlaws.
-When Bonnie and Clyde stop on the side of the road to help Mr. Moss fix a flat tire, as a nearby flock of birds flies away, the posse in the bushes gun the couple down.
-Hamer and his men come out of hiding and gather around the couple's bodies.
+When Bonnie and Clyde stop on the side of the road to help Mr. Moss fix a flat tire, a flock of birds flies out of the nearby bushes and Ivan dives for cover.
+Just as Bonnie and Clyde realize they have walked into a trap, the posse in the bushes guns them down.
+After the shooting is over, Hamer and his men come out of hiding and gather around the couple's bodies.

 Cast

 Cast notes

 Gene Wilder was in his film debut as Eugene Grizzard, one of Bonnie and Clyde's hostages.
-His girlfriend Velma Davis was played by Evans Evans.
-The family gathering scene was filmed in Red Oak, Texas where many residents gathered to watch.
+His girlfriend, Velma Davis, was played by Evans Evans.
+The family gathering scene was filmed in Red Oak, Texas, where many residents gathered to watch.
 When the filmmakers noticed Mabel Cavitt, a local schoolteacher, among the people gathered, she was cast as Bonnie Parker's mother.